CHATSWORTH BAKEHOUSE

 Founders Sian and Tom wanted a brand that reflected their values: fiercely independent, community-led, and fuelled by a genuine love of baked goods and the joy they bring.

 This is an ongoing collaboration, and the Chatsworth world keeps expanding with new merch, illustrations and moments.
-The bakery has been featured across online publications, TikTok and Instagram, and was voted one of the 15 best bakeries in London by The Telegraph.
+The bakery has been featured across online publications, TikTok and Instagram, and was voted one of the 15 best bakeries in London by The Telegraph,and BBC good foods.
 A testament to how a baked dream that started in a small flat kitchen became a much-loved local institution and I couldn’t be happier to be part of the journey.

 Overview

-When creating the brand, I set up core design pillars to ground the visual languag in what Sian and Tom value most.
-It needed to feel authentic, tactile, handmade, embracing the uniqueness you get in every individually crafted sandwich, cookie or pie.
+When creating the brand, I set up core design pillars to ground the visual language in what Sian and Tom value most.
+It needed to feel joyeful, authentic, tactile, handmade, embracing the uniqueness you get in every individually crafted sandwich, cookie or pie.

 Brand world